astrochr/Spark-Showcase/Readme.md

 Spark evolved into a self-contained ecosystem that reflects, measures, and adapts in real time.
 It's not just a chatbot – it's a research playground, an ongoing experiment in cognition, architecture, and AI safety.
 What started as a personal project became something more:
-A novel approach to memory contamination prevention.
+An interesting approach to memory contamination prevention.
 Empirical data on catastrophic failure cascades.
 An integrated cognitive architecture that doesn't exist anywhere else.
 This is where engineering meets research.
 Where curiosity meets discipline.